amichiamine/PageForge/replit.md

 - Technical approach: Problem-solving with persistence and deep debugging
 - Component architecture: Unified components with sub-elements managed via componentData only, no separate children in elements section

+## Recent Changes (January 2025)
+- ✅ **Specialized Configuration Panels**: All 52 components now have dedicated configuration panels instead of generic text areas
+- ✅ **Unified Architecture Completed**: Complex components (header, footer, navbar, grid, list, accordion, carousel) are created empty and populated via specialized configuration panels
+- ✅ **Enhanced Component System**: Each component type has its own specialized options and real-time configuration capabilities
+- ✅ **Code Quality Improvements**: Resolved all syntax errors and duplicate function declarations
+- ✅ **Responsive Component Integration**: All components use componentData as the single source of truth for content and configuration

 ## System Architecture

 ### Frontend Architecture